tbroadley/github-spellcheck-cli/README.md

 ## Development

-Clone this repository, then run `npm install`.
+Fork this repository, clone your fork, then run `npm install`.

 You can run `node index.js` to start the CLI or `npm test` to run the tests.